o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/portal-user-management.md

 description: ' Manage users and administrators of your Cloud Gem Portal in &ALYlong;. '
 title: User Management in the Cloud Gem Portal
 ---
-# User Management in the Cloud Gem Portal<a name="cloud-canvas-cloud-gem-portal-user-management"></a>
+# User Management in the Cloud Gem Portal {#cloud-canvas-cloud-gem-portal-user-management}

 ****